Table of Contents

 Facts About Ptah

-Ptah was a creator deity and the god of craftsmen and architects.
+Ptah was a creator deity and the god of artisans and architects.

-Ptah has no parents as it’s said that he created himself.
+Ptah has no parents as it is said that he created himself.

 Ptah’s Roman equivalent is Vulcan.

-Ptah’s symbols include the djed piller and the bull.
+Ptah’s symbols include the djed pillar and the was scepter.

 Ptah was a creator deity, but he was most famously acknowledged as the god of artisans.
 By absorbing the traits and characteristics of other gods, Ptah was able to continue his worship and legacy.
 Ptah was also thought to be a deity of the people and a god who listens to prayers.